technologiestiftung/rrest/README.md

 # Node Rest API written with Koa that executes R scripts

 DEPRECATED: This project is no longer under maintenance.
-It still exist for the purpose of documentation on how to setup an own API for RScripts in  child process using Docker, zeit.co/now, Jest, Travis, codeclimate, Koa, nodemon, ts-node and Typescript for development.
+It still exist for the purpose of documentation on how to setup an own API for RScripts in  child process using Docker, zeit.co/now, Jest, Travis, codeclimate, Koa, nodemon, husky, ts-node and Typescript for development.
 We still suggest using projects like [opencpu](https://www.opencpu.org) instead of running your own system for a purpose like this.

 ---